ChristopherBiscardi/weather-cli-email-courses/basic-course/002-environment-variables.md

 The `dbg` macro is different than the `println!` macro in a couple important ways and is specifically used for debugging your own code. `println!` prints exactly what you ask it to, to stdout while `dbg` includes a bunch of additional debugging information.

 So if `API_TOKEN` is not set in the environment, we will see the source file name and line number that the `dbg!` is called on.
-This allows us to the file and line a dbg log came from.
+This allows us to find the file and line a dbg log came from.

 After the filename `dbg!` will print out the expression we gave it and then the value that expression evaluates to.
 In this case we passed in the `api_token` variable name and the value is the `Err(NotPresent)` we talked about earlier.